QKEY-FOUNDER/qkp-sdk/docs/protocol-spec.md

 If a required ancestor link falls outside the time window, it MUST be included as a dependency but MAY be marked as out-of-window context.

+### 15.6 — Threat Model (Accountability Graph)

+This section defines the threat assumptions and guarantees provided by the Accountability Graph and Accountability Chain mechanisms.

+#### 15.6.1 Threats Addressed

+The Accountability Graph MUST detect or prevent the following threats:

+- Retroactive modification of signed objects
+- Reordering or deletion of causal links
+- Forged edges referencing tampered objects
+- Replay of previously executed contracts without detection
+- Partial disclosure intended to hide causality

+#### 15.6.2 Threats Not Addressed

+The Accountability Graph does NOT protect against:

+- Compromise of private signing keys
+- Malicious issuers producing valid but harmful actions
+- Social engineering or policy-layer misconfiguration
+- Collusion between trusted issuers

+These threats MUST be handled by operational security, governance, or trust policy layers.

+#### 15.6.3 Security Guarantees

+Given uncompromised keys and correct verification, the system guarantees:

+- Tamper-evident accountability
+- Verifiable causal ordering
+- Cryptographic non-repudiation
+- Replay detection at the accountability layer

+#### 15.6.4 Trust Boundary

+The cryptographic validity of the Accountability Graph is objective and verifiable.

+Whether a valid graph is accepted as trustworthy remains a policy decision outside the scope of this specification.